dgroomes/gradle-playground/README.md

     > you can use the same API to work with builds that use different versions of Gradle, including versions that are
     > newer or older than the version of the Tooling API that you are using.
 The Tooling API is Gradle wrapper aware
     > and, by default, uses the same Gradle version as that used by the wrapper-powered build.
+* [ ] IN PROGRESS `pre-compiled-script-plugin` subproject
+  * I use pre-compiled script plugins somewhat often.
+They are a natural thing to reach for in a multi-module Gradle project.
+I find myself wanting them as soon as I have to repeat the junit/testing config stanza more than twice.
+That said, they aren't perfect, especially because of some restrictions that make the ergonomics worse, when paired with version catalogs.
+See [Gradle GH issue #15383: *Make generated type-safe version catalogs accessors accessible from precompiled script plugins*](https://github.com/gradle/gradle/issues/15383#issuecomment-779893192).
+That leads you to using a work-around that escalates the complexity to a point where I have a hard time recommending the pattern for a typical team of software engineers.
+I have gone back and forth on this so many times.
+I need to at least lock in an example, complete with generous links and explanation and a characterization of the trade-offs.